If you are reading this guide you are either:

-A: Desperate to get your marketing act together to save your business.
+A: Desperately looking for a marketing idea to save your business.

-B: Aware that you should probably be super-charging your marketing but not sure how to go about it.
+B: Aware that you should improve your salon marketing but not sure how to go about it.

-If you’re at A, don’t fret; you’ve come to the right place at the right time.
-There’s tons you can do to bring in new customers.
+If you’re person A, don’t fret; you’ve come to the right place.
+There are tons of salon marketing ideas for hairstylists you can use to bring in new clients.

-If you’re person B, you should really borrow a little from person A’s book!
-Seriously, if you treat your marketing strategy like you’re tackling a crisis, you will be able to generate thousands in extra revenue and quickly win a loyal customer base.
+If you’re person B, you should borrow a little from person A’s book.
+If you treat your salon marketing strategy like you’re tackling a crisis, you will be able to generate thousands in extra revenue and quickly win a loyal client base.

 Table of Contents